-Trottier puts the Islanders ahead 1-0 with a first-period goal, scores three times and has three assists during the Islanders' seven-goal second, and ends his night with a third-period power-play goal.
-Linemate Mike Bossy's two-goal, five-point night is almost an afterthought.
+Trottier puts the Islanders ahead 1-0 with a first-period goal, scores three times and has three assists during the Islanders' seven-goal second period, and ends his night with a third-period power-play goal.
+A two-goal, five-point night by linemate Mike Bossy is almost an afterthought.

-It's the last game before Christmas for the Islanders, who take a 16-game home unbeaten streak (12-0-4) into the break.
+It's the last game before Christmas for the Islanders, who take a 16-game home unbeaten streak (12-0, four ties) into the break.

 Video: Bryan Trottier was mainstay on six Cup-winning teams